Diverse class of Houston-area students lead National Signing Day

 Why @AggieFootball ? @LJ_Johnson_Jr tells us. #ABC13 pic.twitter.com/aiG0mtd4MY— David Nuño (@DavidNunoABC13) February 3, 2021

-- 3 p.m.: At Morton Ranch High School, 6'6" offensive lineman Aaron Session will be signing with Yale.
+At Morton Ranch High School, 6'6" offensive lineman Aaron Session signed with Yale.
 Aaron is all about family.
 He was raised by his mom, who has instilled in him since kindergarten the importance of education, and has two younger siblings, a brother, and a sister, who has autism.

-@JosalynnWhite @SMARTStallions1 @SuperStallions @GarrettGators IF you taught @DaRealDealKam at any time while he was there please try to attend his Signing Day ceremony tomorrow at 1130, C E King Auditorium.
-He doesn't get where he is today with you!! pic.twitter.com/MNDkjvO2lW— Karl Kincheon (@kams_dad) February 2, 2021

-Also at 3 p.m., HISD will host virtual signing day sessions for students who compete in basketball, soccer, baseball, football, swimming, tennis, track and field, water polo, golf, softball, cross country, and wrestling.
+HISD also hosted a virtual signing day sessions for students who compete in basketball, soccer, baseball, football, swimming, tennis, track and field, water polo, golf, softball, cross country, and wrestling.

 - Elijah Lawrence, Bellaire High School, Rice University, basketball